-For those who are out of the U.S. for more than 3 months but less than 330 days (see above), you should consider your options.
+For those who are out of the U.S. for more than three months but less than 330 days (see above), you should consider your options.

 U.S. citizens who meet neither the physical presence nor residency requirements will need to maintain minimum essential coverage, qualify for a coverage exemption or make a shared responsibility payment for each month of the year.

 In general, as a U.S. citizen, you are required to have coverage that meets the minimal essential requirements.
 If you are genuinely living abroad and only visit the U.S. less than a month a year, you will be ok with the expatriate health insurance plan of your choice–or none at all.
 Otherwise, you should find an acceptable (ACA compliant) plan through your state’s insurance marketplace or make shared responsibility tax payments.

 ACA compliance is a personal choice.
 For some, the cost of having a plan in the U.S. to meet minimal essential coverage is too high.
 Especially when you consider you most likely won’t be covered by that plan if you are treated outside the U.S. For those who would rather make shared responsibility payments (pay the tax penalty), here are some important points: